junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Aerial Incursion Repercussion Safety Act of 2019” or the “AIR Safety Act of 2019”.
+This Act may be cited as the “Aerial Incursion Repercussion Safety Act of 2020” or the “AIR Safety Act of 2020”.

 ## § 2.
 Study on effects of drone incursions on wildfire suppression

-- **(a)** *Study required* The Director of the Bureau of Land Management, in consultation with the Chief of the Forest Service, shall conduct a study on the effects of drone incursions on the suppression of wildfires with respect to lands managed by the Department of the Interior or the Department of Agriculture.
+- **(a)** *Study required* The Director of the Bureau of Land Management, in consultation with the Chief of the Forest Service and the National Association of State Foresters, shall conduct a study on the effects of drone incursions on the suppression of wildfires with respect to lands managed by the Department of the Interior or the Department of Agriculture.
 - **(b)** *Study contents* In conducting the study required under subsection (a), the Director shall—
   - **(1)** determine, for each of the five most recently completed calendar years, the number of occurrences in which a drone incursion interfered with wildfire suppression and the effect of each such occurrence on—
     - **(A)** the length of time required to achieve complete suppression;